Grape Pie

 With a buttery pie crust, sweet yet tart grape filling, and a pecan-streusel topping, this Grape Pie Recipe will quickly become a family favorite.
-Serve with a scoop of vanilla ice cream for an unforgettable dessert!
+I like to serve it with a scoop of vanilla ice cream for an unforgettable dessert!

 5 STAR REVIEW

-Grape pie is so underrated in my opinion and not nearly as popular as peach pie or strawberry pie or apple pie – though it does have quite a following in the Finger Lakes region of New York – but it is a classic, old fashioned pie.
-Made with seedless red grapes, it offers a unique sweet but tart flavor.
+Grape pie is so underrated in my opinion and not nearly as popular as peach pie, fresh summer strawberry pie, or your typical fall apple pie—though it does have quite a following in the Finger Lakes region of New York—but it is a classic, old-fashioned pie.
+Made with seedless red grapes, it offers a unique, sweet but tart flavor.

 Helpful Tips

 - Don’t skip the cornstarch or lemon juice.
-The cornstarch is necessary to thicken the filling, and the lemon juice provides the right balance of acid to the sugar which is needed in fruit pieces to set properly.
+The cornstarch is necessary to thicken the filling, and the lemon juice provides the right balance of acid to the sugar, which is needed for the fruit pieces to set properly.

 - Cool the filling.
 The hot filling may melt the butter in the crust, which results in improper baking, so make sure the filling is cool to the touch before adding it to the pie shell.